estellederrien/python-optimizations/README.md

 I'm available for work in Suisse, China, SouthAmerica, Serbia and eventually India.

-I am creating Mathematical optimizations engineering notebooks from my own examples or from various sources such as 10 books in English language.
+I am creating Mathematical optimizations engineering notebooks from my own examples or from various sources such as 10 books studies in English language.

 In the following fields :